Matthew Stafford: 2024 season

-Stafford and the Rams opened the season in Detroit in a rematch of last year's Wild Card game, with Stafford completing 34-of-49 passes for 317 yards, a touchdown, and an interception during the 26–20 overtime loss.
-Following a blowout loss to the Cardinals to drop to 0–2 and injuries to star receivers Puka Nacua and Cooper Kupp, Stafford rallied the Rams from a 10-point fourth-quarter deficit the following week against the 49ers to win 27–24.
-In a Week 4 loss against the Chicago Bears, Stafford passed Eli Manning for 10th in the all-time passing yards list.
+Stafford and the Rams opened the season in Detroit in a rematch of last year's Wild Card game, with Stafford completing 34-of-49 passes for 317 yards, a touchdown, and an interception during the 26–20 overtime road loss.
+Following a blowout loss to the Cardinals to drop to 0–2 and injuries to star receivers Puka Nacua and Cooper Kupp, Stafford rallied the Rams from a 10-point fourth-quarter deficit in Week 3 against the 49ers to win 27–24.
+During a Week 4 loss against the Bears, Stafford passed Eli Manning for 10th in the all-time passing yards list.

-With the return of wide receivers Kupp and Nacua in Week 8, Stafford had a standout game, passing for 279 yards and four touchdowns in a 30–20 win over the Minnesota Vikings.
-In Week 11, against the Patriots, he passed for 295 yards and four touchdowns in the 28–22 win.
-In the 2024 season, Stafford had 3,762 yards, 20 touchdowns, and eight interceptions as he helped lead the Rams to a playoff berth.
-Stafford and the Rams defeated the Vikings 27–9 in the Wild Card Round.
-Stafford threw for 324 yards and two touchdowns but had two fumbles, including one lost, in the 28–22 Divisional Round road loss to the Philadelphia Eagles.
+With the return of wide receivers Kupp and Nacua in Week 8 against the Vikings, Stafford had a standout game, passing for 279 yards, four touchdowns, and an interception during the 30–20 victory.
+Three weeks later against the Patriots, he had 295 passing yards and four touchdowns in the 28–22 road victory.

+Stafford finished the 2024 season with 3,762 passing yards, 20 touchdowns, and eight interceptions as he helped lead the Rams to a playoff berth.
+In the Wild Card Round against the Vikings, Stafford completed 19-of-27 passes for 209 yards and two touchdowns during the 27–9 victory.
+During the Divisional Round against the Eagles, he threw for 324 yards and two touchdowns but had two fumbles, including one lost, in the 28–22 road loss.
+He was ranked 59th by his fellow players on the NFL Top 100 Players of 2025.